EllenCMartin/EllenCMartin.github.io/index.md

 ---
 [//]: # (write a bit about yourself here)
-### Wildlife Biologist.
-PhD Candidate.
-Based in Trondheim, Norway.*
+### Interested in spatial population synchrony, shorebirds, migration, and protected area management.

-**Bio**             I am a wildlife biologist with a special interest in migration, spatial population synchrony, and large data management.
+I am a wildlife biologist with a special interest in migration, spatial population synchrony, and large data management.
 I am working as a PhD Research Fellow at the Norwegian University of Science and Technology at the [Centre for Biodiversity Dynamics](https://www.ntnu.edu/cbd), investigating patterns in spatial population synchrony across life history characteristics and taxa.
-In particular, I love thinking about these questions in relation to avian species.
+I work at the interface of the [community dynamics lab](https://www.ntnu.edu/cbd/research/community-dynamics) and the [population ecology lab](https://www.ntnu.edu/cbd/research/population-ecology).
+In particular, I love thinking about my research questions in relation to avian &/or arctic species.

 I received my MS in Fish, Wildlife, and Conservation Biology from Colorado State University in the lab of [Paul F. Doherty, Jr.](http://sites.warnercnr.colostate.edu/pauldoherty/), where I designed and conducted the first survey of lowland and upland breeding shorebirds in interior Alaska on military lands.
 [Read about it here](https://wildlife.org/jwm-shorebirds-take-advantage-of-alaska-military-lands/).
 Before that, I was an undergraduate at The College of William and Mary studying Biology and Chinese language.

 Beyond my scientific interests, I am excited about biking, skiing, growing plants, and music.